coryjett/Rancher-to-Solo/README.md

 `kubectl apply -f bookinfo-routing.yaml`

+Confirm that all 4 pods in the default namespace are connected to the default Rancher mesh

+`istioctl proxy-status | grep "\.default"`

 Confirm you can hit the deployed application using the Rancher Istio route by navigating to `http://productpage.my.org:8080/productpage`

 Create a `port-forward` to the second gateway instance to test canary routing